 Having said that, Toni Erdmann for a considerable part is an example of empathetic writing laced with edgy dialogues and evocative character development.
 Furthermore, it is intelligent how Toni Erdmann lampoons the entire corporate community in unabashed glory.
 Ines’s equation with her resource Anca (Ingrid Bisu) and boss Gerald (Thomas Loibl) are notable especially, with a hilarious final scene of them all in her apartment.

 Fueled by several uncomfortable and bitter emotions, Toni Erdmann is a performance-driven film.
-Leading lady Sandra Hüller is stupendous as the conflicted businesswoman who decides to let go off herself eventually.
+Leading lady Sandra Hüller is stupendous as the conflicted businesswoman who decides to let go of herself eventually.
 Forming perfect foil is Simonischek as the fake-teeth flaunting father with a clause.
 As the show ends, one wonders why they picked Toni Erdmann as the title.
 After all, it a mere alias Winfried adopts for a while and the film is way beyond.
-Then again, at times all we deserve is an incognito existence – to breath in some real good air, to get the bird’s view of the whole material world and have monstrous laugh over it.
+Then again, at times all we deserve is an incognito existence – to breathe in some really good air, to get the bird’s view of the whole material world, and have a monstrous laugh over it.
 Who wouldn’t want to explore the Toni Erdmann side of self?

 Author at Filmy Sasi